rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 });
 ```

 The `router.app` variable references the base Vue instance ([see the docs](https://router.vuejs.org/api/#router-app)), but it won't be populated the very first time the router is called.
-For this reasone we provide a default value.
+For this reason we provide a default value.

-In a more realistic application we’d likely be using [Vuex](https://vuex.vuejs.org/) or Redux to access authenticate data, and there'd be no need to access the router.app value.
-Doing so would make this post series even bigger than it already is, and it’s long enough alresady!
-We’ll keep it simplistic for now, and you can look up how to better handle state using Vuex later.
+If this was a more "real-world" application we’d probably be using [Vuex](https://vuex.vuejs.org/) or Redux to store authentication data, and we wouldn't need to access the `router.app` value like we're doing here.
+Doing that in this series would make it even bigger than it already is, and it’s long enough already so we’ll keep it simplistic for now, work around this little problem, and get on with it.
+Have a look at how you can manage application state using Vuex once you've finished here.

 Those changes made, head over to `main.js` and change the contents to look as follows: